What are Meridians and How do Meridians Work?

 blog post what are meridians how do meridians work jennifer raye

-According to ancient medical systems like Traditional Chinese Medicine, we not only have a physical body, we also have an energetic or subtle body.
+According to ancient medical systems like Traditional Chinese Medicine, we not only have a physical body but also an energetic or subtle body.
 This subtle body is made up of meridians, nadis, or channels.
-These meridians act as pathways where Qi, Prana, and blood flow.
-The meridians vary in size and importance and they comprise an invisible web like structure that connects all organs.
+These meridians act as pathways through which Qi, Prana, and blood flow.
+The meridians vary in size and importance and form an invisible web-like structure that connects all organs.
 This system is said to transmit information related to every process in the body and mind.

 The meridian system can be compared to a complex system of waterways.
 First, there are the main channels.
-Then, those channels slowly move into smaller and finer internal pathways.
+Then, those channels gradually move into smaller, finer internal pathways.
 These channels flow from one another without disconnection.
-Meridians are related to elements in the body, corresponding organs, and emotional states.
+Meridians are related to elements, corresponding organs, and emotional states.

 How does acupuncture work?
 How do the meridians work?

-The way in which meridians work from a western perspective is not totally understood.
-One theory suggests that the meridians are thought to be held in the connective tissue where electrical impulses are carried though the moisture content of the given tissue.
-Qi however, permeates everything so its in fluids, blood, organs, and bone.
+The way meridians work from a Western perspective is not fully understood.
+One theory suggests that the meridians are held in the connective tissue, where electrical impulses are carried through the moisture in that tissue.
+Qi, however, permeates everything, so it’s in fluids, blood, organs, and bone.

 Acupuncture or acupressure points are located at small depressions called “gates” along the meridians.
-Through accessing these points an acupuncturist affects the flow of Qi and blood and is able to communicate with the internal organs.
+By accessing these points, an acupuncturist affects the flow of Qi and blood and can communicate with the internal organs.
 Herbal medicine also affects the meridian system.
-Each plant or herb enters specific meridians leading to specific therapeutic results.
+Each plant or herb enters specific meridians, resulting in specific therapeutic effects.

 Meridian theory states that a disorder within a meridian will affect other areas along that same channel.
-For example, an issue with the liver may show up along the meridian with red eyes.
+For example, an issue with the liver may manifest along the meridian as red eyes.

-It’s important to remember though, that while a disease in a particular organ can manifest as a problem in its corresponding meridian, a meridian can also have a blockage or deficiency without any involvement of the physical organ itself.
-The most obvious example of this is a physical injury to a muscle or bone that doesn’t have any correlation with a deeper internal organ imbalance.
+It’s important to remember, though, that while a disease in a particular organ can manifest as a problem in its corresponding meridian, a meridian can also have a blockage or deficiency without any involvement of the physical organ itself.
+The most obvious example of this is a physical injury to a muscle or bone that doesn’t correlate with a deeper internal organ imbalance.

 Chinese Medicine for Yoga Online Training